British Jews: Marriage

-In 2016, the Institute for Jewish Policy Research reported that the intermarriage rate for the Jewish community in the UK was 26%.
-This was less than half of the US rate of 58% and showed little change from the rate in the early 1980s of 23%, though more than twice the 11% level of the end of the 1960s.
-Around one third of the children of mixed marriages are brought up in the Jewish faith.
+In 2016, the Institute for Jewish Policy Research (JPR) reported that the interfaith marriage rate for the Jewish community in the United Kingdom was 26 percent.
+This was less than half the rate found among American Jews, which stood at 58 percent, and showed relatively little change from the British rate of 23 percent in the early 1980s.
+The figure, however, was more than twice the 11 percent rate recorded in the late 1960s.
+The study also found that around one third of the children of mixed Jewish–non-Jewish marriages are brought up in the Jewish faith.

+Patterns of interfaith marriage differ significantly by age, denomination, and geography.
+Rates are highest among secular or non-affiliated Jews and among those living outside the main Jewish population centres of London and Manchester, and lowest among Orthodox Jews, where intermarriage is rare.
+Younger cohorts of Jews who identify culturally rather than religiously are more likely to marry outside the faith than older generations.

+The same JPR report noted that cohabitation without marriage was relatively uncommon among British Jews compared to the general population, though more prevalent among the least religiously observant.
+Divorce rates were similar to national averages, but considerably lower among strictly Orthodox Jews.

 Religion

 There are around 454 synagogues in the country, and it is estimated that 56.3% of all households across the UK with at least one Jew living within them held synagogue membership in 2016.
 The percentage of households adhering to specific denominations is as follows: